> Dead State FAQ Version 1.5

 Who is your publisher?

 We don't have one.
 We're an indie studio and will be releasing through digital distribution.
-We will have both our Early Access demo and our final release on Steam, and we're looking into other options as well for the final release.
+We've already released our Early Access on Steam, we'll have our final release on Steam, and we're in talks with GOG for our DRM-free release.

 Will you release a boxed version?